Find out all about Cardano and the Ada cryptocurrency.

 - Emurgo: A registered company formed to interface between Cardano and businesses by offering Cardano as a blockchain business solution.

-Cardano might have been purpose-built to be the only cryptocurrency the world needs, offering an exceptional range of features and usefulness.
+The developers claim that Cardano was purpose-built to be the only cryptocurrency the world needs, offering an exceptional range of features and usefulness.

-In particular, it’s deliberately designed to work well with regulations and to be very accessible for almost anyone.
+In particular, it’s designed to work well with regulations and to be accessible to almost anyone.
 For example, it’s already laid out plans to release Ada vending machines in Japan, and having an easy-to-use dedicated multi-currency wallet also removes an obstacle.

 However, development is still ongoing and its full functions are not going to be available for some time.
-As of November 2017, only the settlement layer is operational and it’s possible that unforeseen difficulties might derail the project.
+As of November 2017, only the settlement layer is operational.

 Find the cheapest way to buy Cardano